A7 motorway (Cyprus): Overview

+As of 2024, 30% of the motorway has been completed and with a launch for a new contractor, it is hoped that the motorway will be fully completed by 2031.

 Project Details

 The A7 will be the most expensive road project ever being held by the Republic of Cyprus, with a 447 million Euros price tag.
 Plans include 3 tunnels 7 bridges, 8 grade separated interchanges and 25 underpasses.
 The scheme is projected to take 4,5 years to complete and it will branch off the A6 right after the Anatoliko Industrial zone exit and bear North.
 It will travel East of Armou and Marathounta, west of "Minthis Hills" Golf Resort, and Stroumpi where it will meet the current B7 road and follow the current path.
 Here on the Motorway will narrow down to two lanes until its terminus at Polis.